 In the following years, with the dramatic reduction in the cost of calculators, Busicom's continuing financial difficulties finally got the better of it and it ceased production in 1974.
 However, the Busicom name was bought by a distributor and continues on calculators to this day, though manufactured by a variety of companies.

 TI responded quickly after the announcement of the Busicom calculator with the Mostek chip, since also in February 1971, "Electronics Design" reported "Two days after Mostek announced its development of a calculator on a chip, another Dallas-based company Texas Instruments said that it, too, was completing development of a one-chip calculator that would be available "off-the-shelf" by June."

 The TMS1802 was actually announced in September 1971 and is a very sophisticated device, being in reality a single-chip-microcontroller optimised for use in a calculator.
 It has an internal structure based on a processing unit linked to integral RAM and ROM.
 By employing different masks for the ROM during manufacture the functionality of the calculator could be adjusted.
 Texas Instruments later renamed this integrated circuit the TMS0102 and it was the start of a family of TMS01xx microcontroller chips that could be manufactured to be calculators or dedicated controllers.

-The TMS1802 was initially sold on the general market to calculator manufacturers though Texas Instruments delayed marketing their first calculator, the TI-2500 "Datamath", until July 1972.
-Several models of calculator used the TMS1802 including the Sinclair Executive hand-held calculator (pictured below), the Texet 1 hand-held calculator, pictured below, and the Advance Wireless World desktop calculator.
+The TMS1802 was initially sold on the general market to calculator manufacturers, with Texas Instruments delaying the manufacture and marketing its first calculator, the TI-2500 "Datamath", until July 1972.
+Several models of calculator used the TMS1802 including the Sinclair Executive hand-held calculator (pictured below), the Texet 1 hand-held calculator, and the Advance Wireless World desktop calculator.

-The Texet 1, using the TMS1802NC "calculator-on-a-chip", here date-coded to 1972, week 7.
-The four smaller integrated circuits are LED drivers.
+Early Sinclair Executive calculators used the TMS1802NC "calculator-on-a-chip", here date-coded to 1971, week 37.
+The two smaller integrated circuits are LED drivers.